squinkylabs/Demo/docs/aliasing2.md

 ![Bogaudio Analyzer-XL displaying a low frequency sawtooth wave signal from Demo VCO1](./vco-1-lowfreq.png)

-The difference here is the we are analyzing a low frequency tone.
+The difference here is that we are analyzing a low frequency tone.
 There are several things that make it difficult to see aliasing at these low frequencies:

 * Since the harmonics fall off at 6 dB per octave, the level will be fairly low by the time the harmonics are at `Fs/2`, so when they fold back and alias it will be at a lower level.
 So - low frequency tones will not alias nearly as much as high frequency tones.
 * By the time the plot gets to the upper frequencies, there are so many harmonics bunched together that it's difficult to see what is going on.
 (Dear Bogaudio.
 Please add a zoom feature, or some other way to look at the high frequencies).